Changes to IRS Penalty Relief for DOL DFVC Filers of Late Annual Reports

 - satisfy all of the Delinquent Filer Voluntary Compliance Program requirements

-- file a paper Form 8955-SSA with the IRS (electronic filings aren’t eligible)
+- file a paper Form 8955-SSA with the IRS if your plan had separated participants with deferred vested benefits (electronic filings aren’t eligible)

 - check the box on Form 8955-SSA, Part I, line C (Special extension), and enter “DFVC” in the description on line C